webtrike/webtrike/README.md

 [jquery datatables](https://datatables.net/) to manage the table of model runs shown in the main view.

+### Documentation for Client Interface

+Developer documentation for the webtrike client interface uses ['jsdoc3'](https://github.com/jsdoc3/jsdoc).
+The documentation can be built using the script builddocs.sh and the jsdoc.conf file in the directory webtrike/assets/webtrike.

 ## Setup and Installation

 Installation is (mostly) done from `server/requirements.txt`, which